Author Guide

 About

-Maggie O'Farrell is a British-Irish novelist born in Coleraine, Northern Ireland.
-She has written nine novels, all notable for structural experimentation, emotional interiority, and the particular violence of private grief.
-Hamnet (2020) — about the death of Shakespeare's son — won the Baileys Women's Prize for Fiction and is widely considered one of the finest British novels of the decade.
+Maggie O’Farrell is a British-Irish novelist born in Coleraine, Northern Ireland, who has built one of the most consistently admired bodies of work in contemporary literary fiction.
+Her nine novels, from the debut After You’d Gone (2000) through The Marriage Portrait (2022), are all notable for structural experimentation, acute emotional precision, and her particular ability to inhabit states of extreme psychological intensity without sentimentality.
+Hamnet (2020) — about the death of Shakespeare’s eleven-year-old son and the grief of his mother Agnes — won the Baileys Women’s Prize for Fiction and is widely considered one of the finest British novels of the 21st century.
+Her memoir I Am, I Am, I Am (2017), structured around seventeen near-death experiences, became a phenomenon that introduced her work to a much wider audience.

 All Maggie O'Farrell Novels